Saeed Ajmal: ICC ban

-Beyond cricket
+Post-retirement

+Coaching

+As of 2018, Ajmal was an assistant coach of PSL team Islamabad United.

 Business

 He launched his own fashion brand, Saeed Ajmal Stores, offering ethnic clothing to all age and gender groups, with branches all over the country.

 Television

 Honours

 He was awarded the third highest civilian award of Pakistan, Sitara-e-Imtiaz for his excellent services for the nation by President of Pakistan Mamnoon Hussain on 23 March 2015.